-As of January 26, 2014, the Company had federal and state net operating loss carryforwards of \$81.6 million and \$95.6 million, respectively, which, subject to certain limitations, are available to offset future taxable income through fiscal year 2033.
-A portion of these losses were generated by SMI prior to the Company's purchase of SMI and therefore are subject to change of control provisions which limit the amount of acquired tax attributes that can be utilized in a given tax year.
+As of January 25, 2015, the Company had federal and state net operating loss carryforwards of \$87.0 million and \$96.6 million, respectively, which, subject to certain limitations, are available to offset future taxable income through fiscal year 2034.
+A portion of these losses were generated by SMI prior to the Company's purchase of SMI in fiscal year 2010 and therefore are subject to change of control provisions which limit the amount of acquired tax attributes that can be utilized in a given tax year.
 The Company does not expect these changes in control limitations to significantly impact its ability to utilize these attributes.

-Included in the Company's net operating loss carryforward deferred tax asset is approximately \$8.0 million of deferred tax assets attributable to excess equity deductions related to stock awards that are not included on the Company's consolidated balance sheet.
+Included in the Company's net operating loss carryforward deferred tax asset is approximately \$8.4 million of deferred tax assets attributable to excess equity deductions related to stock awards that are not included on the Company's consolidated balance sheet.
 Due to a provision within ASC 740, concerning when tax benefits related to excess stock option deductions can be credited to paid-in capital, the portion of the Company's deferred tax asset related to such excess tax benefits must be excluded from the deferred tax asset balance, even if the facts and circumstances indicate that it is more likely than not that the deferred tax asset can be realized.
 The credit to paid-in-capital will be recorded when the benefit is reflected in our taxes payable.

-As of January 26, 2014, the Company had gross federal and state research credits available of approximately \$12.7 million and \$13.1 million, respectively, which are available to offset taxable income.
-These credits will expire between fiscal years 2023 through 2034.
-As of January 26, 2014, the Company had federal Alternative Minimum Tax credits available of approximately \$1.3 million.
-The Company also had Canadian research credits available of approximately \$40.9 million.
-These credits will expire between fiscal years 2026 and 2034.
+As of January 25, 2015, the Company had gross federal and state research credits available of approximately \$13.6 million and \$13.8 million, respectively, which are available to offset taxable income.
+These credits will expire between fiscal years 2021 through 2035.
+As of January 25, 2015, the Company had federal Alternative Minimum Tax credits available of approximately \$1.3 million.
+The Company also had Canadian research credits available of approximately \$32.4 million.
+These credits will expire between fiscal years 2026 and 2035.